Handsome Lake

-Handsome Lake (Ganyodaiyo') (1735 – 10 August 1815) was a Seneca religious leader of the Iroquois people.
+Handsome Lake (Sganyodaiyoʼ or Ganio'dai'io’, 1735 – 10 August 1815) was a Seneca religious leader and Hoyaneh of the Haudenosaunee (Iroquois) people.
 He was a half-brother to Cornplanter (Gayentwahgeh), a Seneca war chief.

-Handsome Lake, a leader and prophet, played a major role in reviving traditional religion among the Haudenosaunee (People of the Longhouse), or Six Nations Iroquois Confederacy.
+A leader and prophet, Handsome Lake played a major role in reviving traditional religion among the Haudenosaunee (People of the Longhouse), or Six Nations Confederacy.
 He preached a message that combined traditional Haudenosaunee religious beliefs with a revised code meant to revive traditional consciousness to the Haudenosaunee after a long period of cultural disintegration following colonization.
 This message was eventually published as the "Code of Handsome Lake" and is still practiced today.

 Name

+Handsome Lake is a traditional Hoyaneh name among the Seneca.
+The name is condoled by clan mothers in quasi-hereditary succession when the prior holder dies or is removed from office.

+Handsome Lake's name is transcribed differently in the languages of the Six Nations: